Distance Estimation for High-Dimensional Discrete Distributions: INTRODUCTION

-\paragraph{Organization} Section~\ref{sec:notation} defines the notation we use in most of the paper.
-We present the paper's main contribution, the test $\SubVsSub$, along with its proof of correctness in Section~\ref{sec:subcondvssubcond}, and then we show an extension to the hypergrid setting in Section~\ref{sec:hypergrids}.
+\paragraph{Organization} We start with a short background on related threads of investigation in Section~\ref{sec:relatedwork}.
+Then in Section~\ref{sec:notation} we define the notation we use in most of the paper.
+We present the paper's main contribution, the estimator $\SubVsSubMain$, along with its proof of correctness in Section~\ref{sec:subcondvssubcond}.
+In Section~\ref{sec:experiments}, we present the result of the evaluation of our implementation of \SubVsSubMain.
 Finally, we conclude in Section~\ref{sec:conclusion} and discuss some open problems.
 In the interest of exposition, we defer some proofs to the Appendix.

-\section{Related Work}
+\section{RELATED WORK}